Rhode Trip: Exploring the Inland Villages of South Kingstown on Two Wheels

 Hopping back onto the next leg of the bike path, you’ll come upon a historic cemetery on your left and you’ll hear the chickens and goats at an in-town farm on your right.
 Cross the bridge over the Saugatucket River (never without mallards or snapping turtles to view), and you’ve landed in the village section of Wakefield.

 On your right is a vital gathering place for visitors and locals alike, who line up on opening day in March for Brickley’s smallbatch homemade ice cream, a particular treat after biking exertions!
-For something more substantial, there are three eateries, a café and the Alternative Food Co-op (with tables inside and on a back deck), all within a short walk down Main Street.
+For something more substantial, there are three eateries, a café and the South County Food Co-op (with tables inside and on a back deck), all within a short walk down Main Street.
 The Co-op was founded more than 40 years ago and has flourished in its town location, with many organic bulk items, natural beauty products, homeopathic products (arnica salve for aching muscles, anyone?), and sandwiches, pastries and drinks to eat in or take out.

 The eateries include Fat Belly’s Pub—more than a pub, the panini and pizzas and calamari are very tasty; Phil’s Main Street Grille—it’s evolved from a diner to include loft and rooftop dining areas, with a menu using local ingredients, especially seafood; and El Fuego—Southwestern with homemade salsas, chipotle steak or Buffalo chicken burritos and soft house-made pretzels.
 The café, Smoothy Booty, has a comfortable vibe for sipping a fresh fruit smoothie or nibbling a sandwich or muffin.
+New to town is also the Green Line Apothecary, where you can order old-fashioned sodas, ice cream, shakes, floats, coffee & tea, and classic egg creams, lime rickeys & cherry phosphates – perfect after a few miles on the bike.

-The next stretch of the bike path takes you within a few yards of the specialty market Belmont’s, with its great deli and takeout items, and Bluebird Cafe, with its emphasis on Cajun and Creole cuisine.
+The next stretch of path takes you within a few yards of the specialty market Belmont’s, with its great deli and takeout items, and Bluebird Cafe, with its emphasis on Cajun and Creole cuisine.
 When the path crosses Route 108, it puts you on a neighborhood street for two minutes and then you zoom down a hill toward the colorful town-sanctioned graffiti murals that line the underpass of Route 1 and mark the boundary of South Kingstown.

 The path continues alongside the John Chafee Wildlife Refuge into Narragansett; it will eventually be expanded to reach the Narragansett Town Beach.
 But for now, you can turn around and cycle back toward Peace Dale, Kingston and West Kingston, with many intriguing choices for detours, breathers or culinary breaks along the way.